 Experience a night with the Grammy Award winning Minnesota Orchestra with Osmo Vänskä at helm conducting Sibelius Symphonies Nos.
 1 & 4.
 We are giving away 2 tickets to the concert on Saturday March 29th, 2014 at 8pm at Orchestra Hall.
 These are floor seats and are extremely hard to get at this point in time.
 These concerts will surely be an unforgettable evening of amazing music!

-Entry is simple, here are the rules – (see below for official rules)
+Entry is simple!
+Here are the rules – (click to read the rest of this entry for official rules)

 March 5th, 2014 by Jeff

 Now through May 31st, 2014 we’re pleased to offer an instrument trial shipping rebate!
 We have a large selection of new and used oboes, bassoons, and clarinets in stock and if you purchase an instrument now through the end of May we’re please to refund your trial shipping costs on all standard ground shipping!

 Right now we have a vast selection of new and used oboes with a new batch of Loree oboes arriving from Paris.
 We also have brand new Howarth, Marigaux, Fox, and Buffet oboes in stock and ready to ship for trials.